Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 \subsection{The SMATASY interface}

-The correct quantum field theoretical treatment of higher order loop contributions to a resonance like the $Z$ boson in $e^+e^- \to f \bar f$, i.e. in $2 \to 2$ scattering, was studied since 1991 by several authors, see \cite{Stuart:1991xk,Stuart:1991cc,Stuart:1991rv,Stuart:1992jf,Stuart:1995zr} and \cite{Veltman:1992tm}.
-The essential finding was that one has to interpret the loop corrections as Laurent series around a single pole at $s_0=\bar M_Z^2-i \bar M_Z \bar \Gamma_Z$ in the complex $s$ plane.
+The correct quantum field theoretical treatment of higher-order loop contributions to a resonance like the Z boson in $\mathrm{e}^+\mathrm{e}^- \to \mathrm{f} \bar{\mathrm{f}}$, \ie in $2 \to 2$ scattering, has been studied since 1991 by several authors, see Refs. \cite{Stuart:1991xk,Stuart:1991cc,Stuart:1991rv,Stuart:1992jf,Stuart:1995zr} and \cite{Veltman:1992tm}.
+The essential finding was that one has to interpret the loop corrections as a Laurent series around a single pole at $s_0=\bar M_\mathrm{Z}^2-\mathrm{i} \bar M_\mathrm{Z} \bar \Gamma_\mathrm{Z}$ in the complex $s$-plane.
 This corresponds to the understanding of the weak amplitudes as meromorphic functions with simple poles originating from particle resonances.
-Another name for the approach was S-matrix approach.
+Another name for this approach is the S-matrix approach.

-The approach lead to the idea to try a fitting of the $Z$ resonance by Laurent series, where only the residues and the pole position are fitted.
-In that way, the underlying theory gets no interpretation, while mass and width of the $Z$ boson get measured \cite{Leike:1991pq}.
+This approach led to the idea of trying to fit the Z resonance by Laurent series, where only the residues and the pole position are fitted.
+In that way, the underlying theory gets no interpretation, while the mass and width of the Z boson are measured \cite{Leike:1991pq}.
 This worked quite well.
-Of course, one has to adopt the effects from bremsstrahlung, a 2to3 or even 2ton reactions, and also the interference of the $Z$-exchange amplitude with the photon-exchange amplitude.
-This goes beyond the S-matrix model, so that one should call the resulting formalism more accurately to be "S-matrix inspired".
+Of course, one has to adopt the effects from bremsstrahlung, a 2-to-3 or even 2-to-$n$ reactions, and also the interference of the Z exchange amplitude with the photon-exchange amplitude.
+This goes beyond the S-matrix model, so that one should more accurately call the resulting formalism `S-matrix inspired'.